 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

 But it was a MIDI editor at age 14 that swept me into the world of music production in the first place.
 I would open primitive .mid versions of my favorite pop punk or video game songs, and study their arrangements.
 This was how I learned my fundamentals and I still love using MIDI today to imitate the guitar.

 It’s one of the oldest corners of digital music production that’s still widely used.
 A MIDI keyboard or other MIDI instrument typically doesn’t have its own onboard instrument sounds, or speakers.
 It connects to a computer or (less commonly these days) a sampler, via USB or MIDI cable.

 MIDI may be relatively primitive, yet it is very powerful and still has a central place in music production.
 When working on music involving a lot of soft synths or samplers, MIDI is a great way to jam and record parts, bypassing tedious piano roll manual entry.

 These days, a very common starter kit for new music producers involves a laptop, studio headphones or monitors, and a MIDI keyboard.
 With this simple yet elegant setup, and the right software, a green producer can jump into playing with sounds and making their first tracks.
 And one particular keyboard has risen to the top of its class- The AKAI MPK Mini MkII.

 I used to frequent the subreddit r/WeAreTheMusicMakers– a great corner of the internet to absorb production tips and tricks.
 I witnessed dozens of posts by new producers showing off their starting setup, and that AKAI is nearly ubiquitous.
 With good reason- it has a friendly price point, a tidy and compact design, and an excellent range of controls.

 But you may wonder about your options.
 The AKAI MPK Mini MkII is wonderful, but it’s not the only kid on the block.
 And depending on your own specific needs as a musician, something else might be more suited to your needs.
 Just as the heavy-hitting Focusrite Scarlett 2i2 has its share of competitors, so too does the MPK Mini.
 Read on for a breakdown of some alternatives to the MPK Mini MkII.

-Alternatives to the AKAI MPK Mini MkII
+Best Alternatives to the AKAI MPK Mini MkII

-Direct Competitor: Novation Launchkey Mini Mk2
+Best Overall: Novation Launchkey Mini Mk2

 In fact, my recommendation edges towards the Launchkey over the MPK.
 The MPK wins style points- it has a better overall look, with the feeling of a fashion accessory as well as production tool.
 The Launchkey is anonymous in comparison.
 The Launchkey also curiously lacks dedicated pitchbend and modulation controls.

 It has sixteen pads, over the eight offered on the MPK.
-While the average reviews of the two keyboards are comparable- I dug a little deeper and noticed something.
-The AKAI MPK has a higher proportion of 1-star reviews.
-Many users complained about the low build quality of the MPK.
+While the average reviews of the two keyboards are comparable many users complained about the low build quality of the MPK.
 One particular design flaw is the MPK’s keyboard- the entire thing is one molded piece of plastic that flexes when the keys are pressed.
-A cost-saving design to be sure, but apparently keys are liable to eventually snap off.
-Conversely, reviews praised the Launchkey’s build quality.
+A cost-saving design to be sure, but apparently, keys are liable to eventually snap off.
+Conversely, the keys on the Novation Launchkey are praised across the internet.

-Best Budget Choice: M-Audio Keystation Mini 32 MK3 and midiplus 32-Key MIDI Controller (TIE)
+Best Budget Choice: M-Audio Keystation Mini 32 MK3

-Both of these keyboards have 32 piano keys over the AKAI’s 25, but neither has the AKAI’s programmable pads or dials.
-Both have similar reviews, mostly positive, but with a vocal 1-star minority who complain of low durability or installation issues or defective models.
+The M-Audio also has great reviews but some complaints of low durability or installation issues or defective models.
 With budget equipment, that is basically the name of the game.
-M-Audio is a larger and more established brand than midiplus, which can translate to better customer support if something does go wrong.
+M-Audio is a larger and more established brand than most budget options which can translate to better customer support if something does go wrong.

 Best Specialized Tools: KORG’s Slim-Line Series

-Each of the three devices in the series costs about ½ of the AKAI or Novation, but each one is a dedicated device.
+Each of the three devices in the series are easy on the budget but each one is a dedicated device.
 A 25-key MIDI keyboard, an eight-pad drum controller, and a more expansive control surface.
 If you need one functionality of the AKAI or Novation, but not the others, these could be strong choices.

 Best For Jamming: AKAI Professional MPK Mini Play